 WHAT DEAD TO SIN IS NOT

-A cursory reading of these verses and others that contain the phrase “dead to sin” (v.
+A cursory reading of these verses and others that contain the phrases “dead to sin” (v.
 11) and “died to sin” (vv.
 2, 10) would lead most to apply the meaning of “deadening.”
-So, the understanding of this phrase would be that a believer would be numb to sin itself so as to not be affected by it.
-With this understanding, we would lose the sensation to the very idea or existence of sin.
+So, the understanding of this phrase would be that a believer would be numb to sin and not be affected by it.
+With this understanding, we would lose the sensation of the idea or existence of sin.
 This is not what the apostle Paul is suggesting.
 Christians are not numb to sin.
 All people, believers and non-believers, sin (Rom.
 3:9, 10, 23).

-Another common understanding of being dead to sin is that believers don’t associate with sin once justified.
-That just as a dead body has no awareness of things around it, the justified believer has no awareness of and thus no association with sin.
+Another common understanding of being dead to sin is that believers don’t associate with sin once they are justified.
+Just as a dead body has no awareness of things around it, the justified believer has no awareness of and, thus, no association with sin.
 But we know that a believer who is dead to sin still lives in an environment with other sinners and where Satan is actively attacking believers with temptations to sin.
-Therefore, all Christians must deal with avoiding these devilish arrows as they walk in sanctification with Christ and the Holy Spirit.
+Therefore, all Christians must avoid these devilish arrows as they walk in sanctification with Christ and the Holy Spirit.

 THE MEANING OF DEAD TO SIN

-Paul teaches that those who professed their genuine belief in Jesus died on account of sin as Jesus died on account of sin (Rom.
+Paul teaches that those who professed their genuine belief in Jesus died on account of sin, as Jesus died on account of sin (Rom.
 6:1-4).
-Therefore, because of believers being dead to sin, they cannot continue living a life of sin as they did prior to their regeneration and conversion.
+Therefore, because believers are dead to sin, they cannot continue living a life of sin as they did before their regeneration and conversion.
 Professed believers died to sin and consequently were subsumed into Christ’s death on account of sin (v.
 3).

-Because of the believer’s death to sin in Christ, the believer also participated in Christ’s resurrection and life apart from sin (v.
+Because the believer died to sin in Christ, the believer also participated in Christ’s resurrection and life apart from sin (v.
 4).
 Just as Christ was resurrected to life in heaven with the Father, all believers enjoy a newness of life in Christ.
-The old corrupt life in sin died and the new life of righteousness began.
+The old corrupt life in sin died, and the new life of righteousness began.

-Because of Christ’s substitutionary death for believers’ sins, all believers died to those redeemed sins thus breaking the dominance of sin in their lives.
-Christ died on account of the price that had to be paid for the sins of believers thereby breaking the hold sin had in the lives of believers.
+Because of Christ’s substitutionary death for believers’ sins, all believers died to those redeemed sins, thus breaking the dominance of sin in their lives.
+Christ died on account of the price that had to be paid for the sins of believers, thereby breaking the hold sin had on the lives of believers.
 Thus, all believers died to sin in Christ’s death.
-Christ died on account of paying for our sins and along with Him, we died to that sin He paid for.
+Christ died on account of paying for our sins, and along with Him, we died because of the price He paid.

-Jesus became the redeemer of all believers in His death on account of sin.
-His death ended the dominance of sin in the life of the believer and changed the believer’s state of nature from one of corrupt depravity dominated by Satan to a new life dominated by the righteousness of Christ.
+Jesus became the redeemer of all believers in His death because of sin.
+His death ended the dominance of sin in the life of the believer.
+It changed the believer’s state of nature from corrupt depravity dominated by Satan to a new life dominated by the righteousness of Christ.

-The justification of believers is God legally counting them as righteous by one divine act.
-By the redemptive act of Christ and on the ground of Christ’s merited righteousness, all believers are deemed by God as righteous and dead to sin.
+The justification for believers is that God legally counts them as righteous by one divine act.
+By Christ’s redemptive act and on the ground of Christ’s merited righteousness, God deems all believers righteous and dead to sin.

 But although Jesus broke Satan’s dominion in the life of the believer, temptation and sin continually attack the believer even though they do not live a life dominated by sin.

-So, when a person becomes a believer in Christ Jesus, one dies to sin with Christ and breaks the dominance of sin in his or her life.
-The new life of the believer is one of walking under the dominance of the resurrected Christ in righteousness all the while using the armor of God to defend against the inevitable temptation of sin that will surely come but will not have dominion over those in Christ Jesus.
+So, when a person becomes a believer in Christ Jesus, he or she dies to sin with Christ and breaks the dominance of sin in his or her life.
+The believer’s new life is one of walking under the dominance of the resurrected Christ in righteousness, all the while using the armor of God to defend against the inevitable temptation of sin that will surely come but will not have dominion over those in Christ Jesus.

 [1] Louis Berkhof, Systematic Theology (The Banner of Truth Trust, 2012), 533.